Where to get help

 This program is uncapped and means that eligible Victorian small businesses and organisations that have sustained damage as a result of the fires can access up to $50,000 in grant funding (tax free).

-Small Business Bushfire Recovery Grant Victoria information and our online application form is available here.
+Small Business Bushfire Recovery Grant Victoria information is available here.

 Victorian Chamber assistance for any business in a disaster declared area